 Three years after her family’s tragic loss, the “Any Man of Mine” artist packed her bags and moved from Canada to Nashville.
-After changing her name to Shania, the brunette beauty got her first taste of showbiz when she released her self-titled album, Shania Twain, in 1993.
+Changing her name to Shania, the brunette beauty got her first taste of showbiz when she released her self-titled album, Shania Twain, in 1993.

 The star found more success following the release of her second album, The Woman in Me, in 1995.
 Shania’s fan base grew evens stronger when she released her most iconic album, Come On Over, in 1997.
 Since then, she’s sold more than 100 million records, won five Grammy Awards, six American Music Awards, eight Billboard Music Awards and received many more accolades.

-Unfortunately, Shania was forced to take a long singing hiatus when she began suffering from dysphonia, which is a rare side effect of Lyme disease and causes vocal-cord muscle paralysis, after being bit by a tick in 2003.
+Unfortunately, Shania was forced to take a long singing hiatus when she was diagnosed with dysphonia, which is a rare side effect of Lyme disease and causes vocal-cord muscle paralysis, after being bit by a tick in 2003.
 When she returned to the spotlight in 2017 and released her first album in 15 years titled Now, Shania opened up about “rediscovering [her] new” voice.”

-“I had to come to terms with losing the voice that I had,” the Grammy winner previously told Closer.
+“I had to come to terms with losing the voice that I had,” the Grammy winner exclusively told Closer Weekly in June 2019.
 “When you’re a singer and it’s your voice, it is just a terrible, terrible feeling.
 What I’ve learned through therapy is how to manipulate my voice to get it to do what I want it to do, or at least close enough.”

 Despite her setbacks, Shania said she’s looking forward to the future of her new music career.
 “I’m embracing it,” she gushed.
 “It’s been a long, really rewarding journey.”